scikit-plots/scikit-plots/docs/source/devel/guide_document_write.rst

 Write examples and tutorials
 ============================

-Examples and tutorials are Python scripts that are run by `Sphinx Gallery`_.
+Examples and tutorials are Python scripts that are run by |sphinx-gallery|.
 Sphinx Gallery finds ``*.py`` files in source directories and runs the files to create images and narrative that are embedded in ``*.rst`` files in a build location of the :file:`doc/` directory.
 Files in the build location should not